Vancouver police identify 6 known gangsters considered risks to the general public | CBC News

 Vancouver police identify 6 known gangsters considered risks to the general public

-Vancouverites warned to stay away from the men who police say may be the next targets of gang violence
+Residents warned to stay away from the men, who police say may be next targets of gang violence

-Vancouver police Chief Adam Palmer said the men are being identified because, according to police intelligence, they are the most likely next targets of rival gangs, and a danger to anyone who happens to be nearby.
+Vancouver police Chief Const.
+Adam Palmer said the men are being identified because, according to police intelligence, they are the most likely next targets of rival gangs and a danger to anyone who happens to be nearby.

-"I want to make it clear that today's announcement is not about naming and shaming," he said.
-"We are providing these photos and names so Vancouverites can know them, and take steps to ensure their own safety and safety of friends and family."
+"I want to make it clear that today's announcement is not about naming and shaming," he said on Monday.
+"We are providing these photos and names so Vancouverites can know them and take steps to ensure their own safety and safety of friends and family."

 The Lower Mainland has recorded 20 gang-related homicides in 2021 and 20 gang-related attempted murders.

-In the past three weeks alone, seven men tied to gangs have been shot dead in public settings that include Vancouver International Airport, a rec centre, a community park, mall parking lot and outside shops and restaurants.
+In the past three weeks alone, seven men tied to gangs have been shot dead in public settings that include Vancouver International Airport, a recreation centre, a community park, a mall parking lot and outside shops and restaurants.

 2015 murder attempt

-Ryan, a full-patch Hell's Angel, was the target of a wild 2015 murder attempt at the Vancouver Airport food court, carried out by a teen disguised in a black burka.
+Ryan, a full-patch member of the Hells Angels, was the target of a wild 2015 murder attempt at the Vancouver airport food court, carried out by a teen disguised in a black burka.

 Would-be killer Knowah Ferguson was from Ontario, had no previous criminal record and was promised $200,000 for the hit.